Alexandre Ubeleski [Ubelesqui]

 Flemish artist, essentially a still-life painter of fruit and game, although he sometimes set these in a kitchen interior or on a breakfast table to form a genre piece; he also painted monumentalised animal pictures, hunting trophies, and farmyard scenes, typically including poultry – turkeys, parrots and peacocks; the figures in his paintings were often the work of others (Jordaens, Teniers, Thulden, Rombouts); born Antwerp (1599), died Antwerp (1653).

 - Still-life (1644), oil on canvas, 185.0 × 242.5 cm, Adriaen van Utrecht (1599-1653).
 Amsterdam: Rijksmuseum, SK-C-301.
 Ref.
 Paris RIdIM (1999).
 The subject of this huge canvas is abundance and opulence.
 On a table and spilling onto the floor lies a jumble of fruit, a lobster, a ham, etc. Against a chair lean a guitar and a pipe (probably a flute), the lower part of which is visible showing a thicker foot and four finger hole.
 A lute and violin lie on the floor with an open book of music, books, fruit, nuts, and a baboon which is helping itself to the fruit.
-What appears at first sight to be the foot with the fontanelle of a recorder can be seen jutting out from under a cloth thrown over the chair; on closer inspection, however, this is clearly the characteristic pirouette of a shawm.
+What appears at first sight to be the foot with the fontanelle of a what might seem to be a recorder jutts out from under a cloth thrown over the chair; on closer inspection, however, this is seen to be the pirouette and reed of a shawm.
+There is no recorder here!
 A small poodle and a parrot survey the scene, which is not strictly a still-life at all since it contains living creatures.

 Joachim (Anthonisz.)
 Uytewael [Utenwael, Wtewael, Wttewael]

-Dutch painter and draughtsman whose works include classical and genre scenes which reflect the transition from Mannerism to a more naturalistic style in Dutch art; born Utrecht 1566, died Utrecht 1638.
+Dutch painter and draughtsman whose works include classical and genre scenes which reflect the transition from Mannerism to a more naturalistic style in Dutch art; born Utrecht 1566, died Utrecht 1638; father of Peter Uytewael (1596-1660).

-- Banquet of the Gods (1605), painting, Joachim Utewael (ca 1566-1638).
+- Banquet of the Gods (1605), painting, Joachim Uytewael (ca 1566-1638).
 Location unknown.
-Ref.
-Website: klassiskgitar.net (2007 – col.) The gods enjoy themselves as only they know how.
+New York: Sothebys Mastrr Paintings, Evening Sale, 30 January 2019, Lot 53 (Sold for US $5,944,000 .
+The gods enjoy themselves as only they know how.
 Everyone is there.
 Seated on a cloud above the banqueting table, Apollo plays his fiddle.
 Perched on another cloud which seems to have be caught in the boughs of a tree, Fame blows a sigmoid trumpet held in her left hand; she holds a shorter, straight trumpet in her right.
 Beneath her, at the foot of the tree, the Muses play clavichord, lute, viol and a slender cylindrical pipe (possibly a recorder) played by Euterpe.
 Reclining on a rainbow in the top centre background, Eris, goddess of Strife, seems to be preparing to drop her golden apple, setting off the train of events that will lead to the Trojan war.

 - Mercury and Argus, black chalk on paper, 19.7 × 33.3 cm, Joachim Uytewael (1566-1638).
 Göttingen: Kunstsammlung der Universität, Inv.
 Sammlung Uffenbach H 85.
 Ref.
 Rijksbureau voor Kunsthistoriche Docmentatie 54303 (2010-b&w).
 Argus dozes as Mercury plays his pipe.
 Io (as a heifer) grazes in the background; the other beasts look on.